sameerkumaragrawal/Greenhouse-Temperature-Regulation/README.txt

 1) introducing a shade over the plant and
 2) using PC fan for air circulation
-We measure the current temperature using temperature sensor and depending on the readings, initiates appropriate action to regulate it.
+We measure the current temperature using temperature sensor and depending on the readings, initiate appropriate action to regulate it.

 We have also provided a simple user interface, so that it can be used by someone with minimal knowledge of computers.